 For graduates of Champaign Central High School who have played baseball for Champaign Central High School and who have committed themselves to the pursuance of outstanding citizenship, human relations, and a competitive desire as exemplified by Charlie Due.
 (Selection coordinated through CCHS)

+Ken Freeland was a high school teacher, coach and administrator for 32 years.
+He loved teaching and was devoted to his students and believed in continuing education and encouraged many of his students to attend college.
+He was especially proud when one of his students chose teaching as a profession.
 Recipients must be members of the senior class of Unity High School in Tolono, IL.
 Scholarships from the fund are to be used for financial assistance for attendance at a college, university or other post-secondary educational institution.

-For graduates of Mahomet-Seymour who have demonstrated academic excellence during their high school careers and who are in need of financial assistance.
+The Ida Haack Memorial Scholarship was established by Mr. Otto Haack in honor of his mother.
+Mr. Haack was a German immigrant who came to the U.S. at the age of seven.
+This scholarship is for graduates of Mahomet-Seymour who have demonstrated academic excellence during their high school careers and who are in need of financial assistance.

 This scholarship was established in honor of Central High School Class of 1995 graduate Michael Hartter.
 When Michael was a student at Central he enjoyed participating in a wide range of activities including baseball and football as well as show choir and madrigals, earning letters in both academics and sports.
 This scholarship is given to a graduating senior who has maintained a grade point average of “B” or better; participated in 2 – 3 years of extra-curricular activities; held leadership roles or served on organizing committees; demonstrates a good temperament and plans to attend a 2 or 4-year college.